 3. The Grip Test: If your grip strength is above 31kg in your dominant hand and 30 kg in your non dominant hand, then you pass this element.

 4. Flexibility: Prospective paramedics are tested on their hamstring and lower back flexibility.
 This involves sitting on the floor with your legs straight and touching your toes.

 Are you Paramedic fit?

 So how do you think you would get on during any of the Emergency Services fitness tests above?
-Next week we will take a look at the level of fitness required to join our Armed Forces.
-Until then, make sure your own health is battle ready with this Warrior Defence Stack
+Make sure your own health is battle ready with this Warrior Defence Stack